The Soul-making School

 “The crone is the woman who has faced crossroads in her life and has chosen to live with acceptance and love, rather than closing down with resentment.
 She has expanded into life, losing the ego drive and opening to the full energy of the unconscious.
 She is a surrendered instrument, living out of her soul.
 She is an instrument through which the god and goddess energy moves.
 She comes from love, rather than from ego power.” — Marion Woodman

-Our final semester brings us into the archetypal energies of the Conscious Crone: one who Marion said can be “crowned” for her age and wisdom of experience and her ability to ‘see with her heart’.
+This final semester brings us into the archetypal energies of the Conscious Crone- finding her in our hearts and also in community.
+A crone’s age and wisdom of experience gives her the ability to ‘see with her heart’.

 Dying Into Life is the subtitle of Marion Woodman’s book Bone, which is the published journal of her harrowing– and ultimately liberating– experience with cancer.
 She survived cancer, and for her the real liberation was no longer fearing death.
 Marion described the crone experience like this: “To the Crone, detachment is not indifference.
 It means she has lived, and suffered, and, having suffered, can draw back and see with her heart.”

 The reason why older women have more access to the love and liberation of the Conscious Crone is because they have more years than most to have cycled through conscious initiations.
-Women of all ages have access to archetypal crone energy though, where it can be born out of surrendering to the pain of their initiations and into a new reality where they are strong enough to stand to their own creative experience.
+Yet women of all ages have access to archetypal crone energy, where it can be born out of surrendering to the pain of their initiations and into a new reality where they are strong enough to stand to their own creative experience.

-“I am so grateful to have finally found my way to a group of this caliber in my life.
+💌 “I am so grateful to have finally found my way to a community of this caliber in my life.
 I have been searching a long time and it truly felt like home.
-That home was not without moments of insecurity around whether or not I truly belonged there.
-But those feelings were always held in tenderness and acceptance, as I witnessed you all holding each individual woman in both her self-doubt and her glory every session.
-You taught by example what it is to teach and lead with the counsiousness that I strive to lead with.
-I am eternally grateful for this map and am taking it with me, though the markings are not quite yet etched in stone.”
+That home was not without moments of insecurity around whether or not I truly belonged there — but those feelings were always held in tenderness and acceptance, as I witnessed Sil and the teaching team all holding each individual woman in both her self-doubt and her glory every session.
+Sil teaches by example what it is to teach and lead with the consciousness that I strive to lead with.”

 Our Program Call Schedule: